Zeffuro/fakegaming-bot/README.md

 ## Database & Migrations

 - **Database models** are defined in `packages/common` (typically in `packages/common/src/models/`).
+- **Database schema:** See [SCHEMA.md](./SCHEMA.md) for a complete Entity Relationship Diagram and detailed documentation of all tables.
 - **Schema changes:** Any change to the database schema (adding/removing fields, tables, etc.) requires a new migration script in the `migrations/` directory.
 - **Writing migrations:**